WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 ## Cold-Wasabi protocol

 This is how you can safely eat cold Wasabi, or store your coins on a hardware wallet after one or more rounds of CoinJoin using Wasabi Wallet.
-Because you cannot yet do CoinJoin with private keys on the hardware wallet, you will need generate and load two different Wasabi Wallets.
+Because you cannot do CoinJoin with the private keys on the hardware wallet, you will need to generate and load two different Wasabi Wallets.
-A 'Hot' (CoinJoin) and a 'Cold' (Storage) Wasabi Wallet instance will both be running side-by-side, label them accordingly so you don't mix them up.
+A 'Hot' (CoinJoin) and a 'Cold' (Storage) Wasabi Wallet instances will both be running side-by-side, label them accordingly so you don't mix them up.

 ### CoinJoin on the hot Wasabi